slumericanBx/redislabs-docs/content/rs/installing-upgrading/manage-installation-questions.md

 aliases: /rs/installing-upgrading/manage-installation-questions/
 ---

-Several questions are displayed during the Redis Software installation process.

-Here, you'll find a list of these questions and learn how to automatically answer these questions to perform a silent install.
+When installing Redis Enterprise Software, you'll need to answer several questions.
+Here, you'll find a list of these questions.
+In addition, you'll learn how to automatically answer these questions to perform a silent install.

 ## Installation questions